Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Seoul Lantern Festival in South Korea is a must-see event in the series of lantern festivals in Asia.
 It takes place every November, lasting from the first Friday to the third Sunday.
 When night falls, the historic Cheonggyecheon Stream lights up with thousands of colorful and shaped lanterns, painting a magical picture in the heart of the city.

-Each lantern is not only a work of art but also carries inspiring stories, from cultural traditions to messages of peace and happiness.
+Each lantern is not only a work of art but also carries inspirational stories, from cultural traditions to messages of peace and happiness.
 Visitors come here not only to admire the sparkling scenery but also to immerse themselves in the festival atmosphere through unique cultural and artistic activities.
 From making lanterns by hand to releasing lanterns and participating in lantern parades, all create unforgettable experiences, connecting people with the spirit of solidarity and hope.

 3. Yi Peng Festival - Thailand

-Thailand's Yi Peng sky lantern festival lights up the night sky (Photo source: Collected)
+Thailand's Yi Peng Sky Lantern Festival lights up the night sky (Photo source: Collected)

 4. Loy Krathong Festival - Thailand